 Seek emergency care if you have signs and symptoms of:

 - Stroke.
-These include sudden numbness, weakness or paralysis of your face, arm or leg; difficulty speaking or understanding speech; visual disturbances; severe headache; and dizziness
+A clot in your brain can cause sudden numbness, weakness or paralysis of your face, arm or leg.
+You may have difficulty speaking or understanding speech, visual disturbances and a severe headache.

 - Pulmonary embolism.
-These include sudden shortness of breath, chest pain and coughing up blood-streaked mucus
+If a clot lodges in your lung, you may experience sudden shortness of breath, chest pain and coughing up blood-streaked mucus.

 It's possible to have the antibodies associated with antiphospholipid syndrome without developing signs or symptoms.
 However, having these antibodies increases your risk of developing blood clots, particularly if you: